likhia/DataStaxWorkshop1Exercise2/README.md

 10. Click on **CQL Console** tab.
 Execute **use shiny;** and **describe user;** to verify the **User** table is created.
 ![image](img/image7.png?raw=true)

-## Section B: Walkthrough the codes
+## Section B: Walk through the codes

 1. app.js contains the source codes for this application.